-Light box product photography is a smart way for beginners to start taking photos of items to sell online.
+Light box product photography is an easy way for beginners to start taking photos of items to sell online.

 Why start with light box photography and not some other setup?

-If you'd like to use artificial light, and your products are small enough for tabletop photography, light box product photography is a quick and affordable way to get started.
+If you'd like to use artificial light, and your products are small items that work for tabletop photography, light box product photography is a quick and affordable way to get started.

 Light boxes are boxes with sides made of white translucent material that allow light to pass through.
 They are commonly used for tabletop product photography.

 You'll sometimes hear people refer to them as light tents or lightboxes.

 Items to be photographed are placed inside the light tent, which creates a small, controlled environment for product photography.

 Lights are placed outside and aimed in the direction of the light box, so light can pass through the translucent white sides to illuminate the product inside.

 If you're just learning about all of the equipment needed for product photography, you might hear the terms "softbox" and "light box" and assume they refer to the same thing.
 Or you may get the two terms mixed up.

 Light boxes and softboxes are both tools that can diffuse and soften light, but they are not the same thing.

 You already know that light boxes are used to create a more controlled lighting environment when items to be photographed are placed in the interior space.

 Softboxes , on the other hand, are designed to fit around the bulbs of photography lights.
 They are made of white translucent material, and light is diffused as it shines from the light through the softbox's translucent material.

 When I was taking a product photography course, I wanted to make the leap from using natural light in photography to artificial light.
 After researching a lot of options, I decided to buy a light box product photography kit.

-Here's why I decided a light box kit was the best choice.
+Here's why I decided a light box kit was the best way to start working with artificial light.

-Light boxes make product photography easier by eliminating a lot of issues that can cause problems for beginner photographers.
+Lightbox photography is a great way to eliminate a lot of issues that can cause problems for small business owners who are typically beginner photographers.